luckycold/content/Certs/CompTIA A+.md

 		- RJ-45 Jack to connect the pairs
 		- Adding something like a RJ-45 is called "terminating"
 		- Plenum vs Nonplenum
-		- PVC jacketing when burnt releases toxic
+			- PVC (Polyfenel Chloride?) also known as non plenum jacketing when burnt releases toxic gas
+			- Plenum is for firecode non toxic